jbc218/2017PracticeBot/README.md

 CTRLib (CANTalon libraries) - Indirect link: http://www.ctr-electronics.com/hro.html#product_tabs_technical_resources (under latest installer)

 Both the SF2 and NavX libraries are automatically added to the wpilib/user/libs folder on installation.
 The CANTalon libraries are so large because CTR packed the Hero board libraries in with the rest of the installer.

+There's also a pathfinder library but it isn't implemented.